hpi-swa-teaching/Algernon-Launcher/README.md

 ## Installation
 Follow our [setup guide](https://github.com/hpi-swa-teaching/Algernon-Launcher/wiki/Setup-Guide) to install Algernon.

+The latest versions (above 3.0.0) only support squeak versions 5.3+.

 ## Usage

 Algernon allows for keyboard only interaction - no need to use your mouse!